 These landlords can no longer bury their heads in the sand.
-Either they take advantage of the buoyant property market to exit the business altogether or make other radical changes to the ownership structures of their property rental businesses.
+Either they exit the business partially or altogether or they make other radical changes to the ownership structures of their property rental businesses.
 Either way, they desperately need some good quality tax advice.

 If they sell their rental properties now they could be hit with a huge Capital Gains Tax bill.
 If they change their ownership structure without professional advice the financial consequences could be even more catastrophic.
 An age old saying is that “if you think professional advice is expensive, wait until you try using an amateur or advise yourself”.